rschristopher/ischristtrue.com/src/ancient-views/justification.md

 Importantly, this was never a point of contention until the reformation.
 The reaction to the abuses of Rome elevated a faulty understanding of St. Paul and created a contradiction where none existed previously.

-More than anything, we can see the work of the adversary where otherwise God-fearing Christians can see discord here where there is clearly none.
-There are indeed complex theological views that are difficult to express rationally, such as the nature of free will, but this is not such a topic.
+More than anything, we can see the work of the adversary where otherwise God-fearing Christians experience discord where there is clearly none.
+There are complex theological positions that are difficult to express rationally, such as the nature of free will, but justification is not such a topic.
 Both James and Paul are correct.
-They're both referring to the same concept, and James, rather than disagreeing, is merely providing a deeper and more nuanced understanding of justification and salvation.
+They're both referring to the same concept, and James, rather than disagreeing with Paul, is merely providing a deeper and more nuanced understanding of justification and salvation.

 !!! quote "James 2:19-26"